shivanshu-semwal/notes/docs/tools/vim/my-stuff/find-replace.md

 ## find

-- `/findthis` - will find the occurences of `findthis`
+- `/findthis` - will find the occurrences of `findthis`
-- `n` - will take you to the next occurence
+- `n` - will take you to the next occurrence
-- `b` - will take you to the previous occurence
+- `b` - will take you to the previous occurrence

 ## replace